circus-tent/circus/docs/source/plugins.rst

 =============

-    This services observers a redis process for you, publishes the information to statsd and offers to restart the service when it doesn't react in a given timeout.
+    This services observers a redis process for you, publishes the information to statsd and offers to restart the watcher when it doesn't react in a given timeout.
 This plugin requires `redis-py <https://github.com/andymccurdy/redis-py>`_  to run.

     It has the same configuration as statsd and adds the following: